uhh-lt/kaldi-tuda-de/README.md

 ### Speech corpus

-The corpus can be downloaded [here](http://dialogplus.lt.informatik.tu-darmstadt.de/downloads/speechdata/german-speechdata-TUDa-2015.tar.gz).
+The corpus can be downloaded [here](http://dialogplus.lt.informatik.tu-darmstadt.de/downloads/speechdata/german-speechdata-package-v2.tar.gz).
 The license is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/).
-The scripts expect to find the corpus data extracted in data/wav/.
+The run.sh script expects to find the corpus data extracted in data/wav/ and will download it for you automatically, if it does not find the data.

 ### German language texts